PREVIEW-Sberbank Q1 may bring clarity on Denizbank move

 That deal may bring Sberbank's Tier 1 capital adequacy ratio close to 10 percent from 11.6 percent at the end of last year, analysts said.

-Sberbank was forecast to post a 1 percent rise in first-quarter net profit to 86.0 billion roubles, amid an increase in provisions for bad loans as its loan book grows rapidly, a Reuters poll found.
+Sberbank was forecast to post a first-quarter net profit of 86.0 billion roubles, amid an increase in provisions for bad loans as its loan book grows rapidly, a Reuters poll found.
 [ID:nL5E8GS6LR]

 Compared with the fourth quarter of 2011, it was set to increase its bottom line by 43 percent backed by strong lending.